Tom-van-Grinsven/slothspeed-twitter-bot/README.md

 You can set the acceptable speeds and number of tests to anything you seem fit.

+The header is the first part of the Twitter message, which is written in Dutch.
+If you wan't to change the message you should change the header and unfortunately change some hardcoded Dutch text in the messageService.
+This should be refactored in a later stadium but right now is a work in progress.

 Note: doing a lot of tests will require a lot of time and network resources.

 ## Running it ##